deepdiffs/gocrud/README.md

 ## Integration Tests

 An end-to-end integration test suite is provided in `integration_test.go`.
-It starts the HTTP server and exercises all CRUD operations against Redis.
+It starts the HTTP server and exercises all CRUD operations against the in-memory storage backend.
-Make sure a Redis instance is running at `localhost:6379`, then run:

 ```bash
 go test -timeout 1m